mrtanush18/credit_card_fraud_detection/README.md

 # Credit card fraud detection

-This project is a machine learning web application built using Streamlit to detect fraudulent credit card transactions.
-It utilizes real-world imbalanced data and applies powerful models like LightGBM and Random Forest for classification.
+This project utilizes powerful models like LightGBM and Random Forest for classification & was deployed using Streamlit to detect fraudulent credit card transactions.
+It utilizes real-world imbalanced data and

 🔗 Live App : https://mrtanush18-credit-card-fraud-detection-app-yjwcru.streamlit.app/